“SONGS OF THE STRUGGLE FOR PUERTO RICAN INDEPENDENCE”

 When Andres was discharged he returned to Puerto Rico.
-Shortly after that, he left Orocovis and attended the University of Puerto Rico in San Juan, where he encountered the antiwar movement and went on stage for the first time as part of the Grupo Taoné, which featured the legendary musicians Roy Brown, Antonio Cabán Vale aka “El Topo,” Noel Hernandez, Carlos Lozada and the duo Pepe y Flora.
+Shortly after that he attended the University of Puerto Rico in San Juan, where he encountered the antiwar movement and went on stage for the first time as part of the Grupo Taoné, which featured the legendary musicians Roy Brown, Antonio Cabán Vale aka “El Topo,” Noel Hernandez, Carlos Lozada and the duo Pepe y Flora.
 Andres continued to perform with Taoné for several years while developing a unique style that reaffirmed his commitment to Puerto Rico and its folkloric traditions.
-Moreover, he traveled to the United States and performed at Harvard, Yale, and Princeton and Puerto Rican migrant communities in New York City, Chicago, Connecticut, Boston, and Los Angeles.
+Moreover, he traveled to the United States and performed at Harvard, Yale, and Princeton and for Puerto Rican migrant communities in New York City, Chicago, Connecticut, Boston, and Los Angeles.

 Steeped in the traditional music of the jibaro peasants and mountaineers, Andres made the decision to base his work on the form that eloquently expressed the religious and social life of his people: the Decima.
 Andres is one of the few people of his generation to take up this art from Spain and make it his own by filling it with contemporary relevance.
 “My principal objective is to bring Puerto Rican music to the attention of the world,” explains Andres.
 “Because of the colonization, we have been isolated, and our traditional music and our traditional music has not been allowed to leave Puerto Rico.
 Instead, they have tried to make us feel that our traditions were inferior, unimportant, and without value.
 In many parts of the world, people don’t realize that Puerto Rico has a folkloric tradition, believing that we are totally assimilated into North American culture.
 My objective is to take our music to Latin America, Europe, and the U.S., so that people may see that we do have a culture, not only musically but in other artistic manifestations as well.”